panda-re/panda/panda/plugins/linjector/README.md

 * `guest_binary` - string, the path of the executable to load into the guest
 * `proc_name` - string, the process name to inject into.
 Defaults to `[any]`.
 * `require_root` - bool, whether or not to require the process being injected into to have a UID of root

+### Compatibility

+Currently linjector only has support for x86_64 and arm guests.
+For other targets one may need to provide their own process injection mechanism.